THashimoto27/exercise4_datamining/Exercises4.md

 identified when making a strategy on market targeting.

-Second, if “NutrientH20” find “uncategorized” tweets, they should think that they are in (2), (7) and (8) out of eight groups.
+Second, if “NutrientH20” find “uncategorized” tweets, they should think that the probability that they are in (1) and (6) out of eight groups is high.
+And, specifically, (6) is mostly plausible.
 This is helpful if they make a plan of market research in real, such as save their time to being confusing which kind of groups they should put uncategorized tweets into.

 ## 2-5 Appendix